nitindhamija/Data_Structure_Algo/problem_with_pattern_and_solution.md

     // 2.break the linked list in half and reverse the second half and compare it
     // with first and take care of odd case time complexity O(n) space complexity
     // O(1)
-    // 3.use recursion and and two pointers left and right
+    // 3.another way is to use recursion with 2 pointers left and right, trick is point left to head in recursive method so that when we reach last node we have access to first node and comparsion can be done

 ```
     /**